CancerCellBiology/Vi-Fi-scoring/README.md

 Vi-Fi combination scores: takes a list of drugs and returns a table with fibrotic and viral scores for each possible drug combination.
 This algorithm uses saved fibrotic and viral signatures from Vi-Fi Signatures folder to speed the process.
 Use Test_drugs as a test file and as example of input data.
 Currently this code works only if Vi-Fi Signatures folder was created and individual scores were calculated for each drug with Vi-Fi scoring.

 Vi-Fi plot: code used for creation of 2D Vi-Fi plot.
+Use "Combined ViFi scoring.xlsx" as an input example.

+All code results are published at Scientific Reports: https://www.nature.com/articles/s41598-021-90701-w